 Let's face it: the planet's atmosphere and climate have been changing for decades, and hydrocarbons are one of main culprits.
 These are a class of compounds primarily composed of carbon and hydrogen.
 As major components of oil, natural gas and pesticides, these substances contribute to the greenhouse effect and climate change, deplete the ozone, reduce photosynthetic ability of plants, and increase occurrences of cancer and respiratory disorders in humans.
 Not to mention, they do untold damage to the environment through oil spills.
 Here's the lowdown on hydrocarbons.

-Methane and Chloroflorocarbons
+Methane and Chlorofluorocarbons

-Methane and chloroflorocarbons (CFCs) are two hydrocarbons that can drastically alter our atmosphere.
-Methane is oxidized into carbon dioxide (CO2), which increases the amount of this substance in the atmosphere and adds to the greenhouse effect and global warming.
+Methane and chlorofluorocarbons are two hydrocarbons that can drastically alter the atmosphere.
+Methane oxidizes into carbon dioxide (CO2), increasing the amount of CO2 in the atmosphere and adding to the greenhouse effect and global warming.

-Aldehydes and Alkyl-Nitrates
+Aldehydes and Alkyl Nitrates

-Aromatic Hydrocarbons and Poly-Nuclear Aromatic Compounds
+Aromatic Hydrocarbons and Polynuclear Aromatic Compounds

 Aromatic hydrocarbons come from the combustion of coal, oil, tar and plant material.
-Benzene is a common hydrocarbon and is used as a solvent and in fuel.
-Benzene has been found to deplete red blood cells, cause cancer in mammals and damage bone marrow.
+Benzene is a common hydrocarbon used as a solvent and in fuel.
+It's been found to deplete red blood cells, cause cancer in mammals and damage bone marrow.

 Oil: Extensive Hydrocarbon Damage

-Oil is not only detrimental in large spills; small emissions from automotive leaks and other sources can have cumulative effects that can be very damaging to the environment.
+Oil is not only detrimental in large spills; small emissions from automotive leaks and other sources can have cumulative effects that can damage the environment in devastating ways.